kamimrcht/webpage/othello.md

 ### Intuition of Othello hashing

 A third method that I believe is less popularized is Othello hashing.
-Introduced by Yu et al.[[9]](https://arxiv.org/pdf/1608.05699.pdf), it realizes a slightly different goal than Bloom filters and quotient filters.
+Introduced by Yu et al.[[9]](https://arxiv.org/pdf/1608.05699.pdf), it is a hashing technique that realizes a slightly different goal than Bloom filters and quotient filters.
 The original article is motivated by network algorithms and quite far from bioinformatics.
 Here I'll give you an intuition of how it works.